abeng123-ui/akbar-jelajah/readme.md

 - php artisan migrate
 - php artisan passport:install

+# How to Execute Unit Test
+- vendor/bin/phpunit

 # Upload collection into Postman
 - Import file named "Akbar Jelajah.postman_collection.json"
 - There is 3 folders, User for registering user, News for CRUD News, and Comments for CRUD Comments